 Nicole Bunting is a fiber and mixed media artist who lives in Richmond, Virginia.
+She is the owner and blogger behind Warped Fibers (blog link in menu!)
 She has a BFA in Craft and Material Studies with a concentration in fibers from Virginia Commonwealth University (VCU) and an AFA in Studio Art from The School of Art + Design at Montgomery College.
-Nicole is an instructor at the Visual Arts Center of Richmond where she regularly teaches weaving classes.
-She has also taught Introduction to Textiles and Intermediate Textiles as an adjunct at VCU.
+Nicole teaches weaving classes and workshops in the Richmond area and online courses you can take anywhere!
+She also previously taught Introduction to Textiles and Intermediate Textiles as an adjunct at VCU.

-Besides her love for art, Nicole is also an avid foodie, car enthusiast, and dog lover.
+Besides her love for art, Nicole is also an avid foodie, nature enthusiast, and dog lover.
 Her own English Bulldog (Cue) and Pit Bull (Chutney)

 are always by her side.